 2.)
-Store and Label Valuables to Protect Them
+Safeguard and Label Valuables

 3.)
-Install a Dehumidifier in your Basement
+Install a Dehumidifier in Your Basement